Italy: Lake Como & the Italian Lake District | VBT Bicycling Vacations Skip to Main Content

 Today's Ride Choices

-Morning: Tirano to Picnic spot — 35 km (22 miles)
+Morning: Tirano to Picnic Spot — 35 km (22 miles)

-Afternoon: Picnic spot to Desco — 17 km (11 miles)
+Afternoon: Picnic Spot to Desco — 17 km (11 miles)

 What to Expect:

-Today’s ride follows the Adda River on a well paved and easy bike path.
+Today’s ride follows the Adda River along a well-paved and easy bike path.
+An optional longer independent ride may be available—ask your trip leaders for details.

 Cumulative Distance Range: 17 — 52 km (11 — 33 miles)